Quarkyonic Quark-Meson Coupling Model for Nuclear and Neutron Matter: Quarkyonic quark-meson coupling model

-Together with the results of the QMC model, the binding energy per nucleon, pressure, the mean-field value for the $\sigma$ meson, the density dependences of the effective quark mass and the effective nucleon mass, and the scalar polarizability in the QQMC model are respectively illustrated in Figs.~\ref{fig:Eb-Press}, \ref{fig:sigma-fields}, \ref{fig:Quark-Nucleon-mass} and \ref{fig:Gsigma}.
+The binding energy per nucleon, pressure, the mean-field value for the $\sigma$ meson, the density dependences of the effective quark mass and of the effective nucleon mass, and the scalar polarizability in the QQMC model are respectively illustrated in Figs.~\ref{fig:Eb-Press}, \ref{fig:sigma-fields}, \ref{fig:Quark-Nucleon-mass} and \ref{fig:Gsigma}.
 We note that the difference between those quantities in the QMC and QQMC models is small.

 Once we obtain the total energy density, $\epsilon_{tot}$, as a function of the nuclear density, $\rho_N$, we can calculate the chemical potential, pressure, and sound velocity numerically by